storj/storj/README.md

 # Contributing to Storj

-At the moment, all of our code here for v3 is open source.
+All of our code for Storj v3 is open source.
 Have a code change you think would make Storj better?
-We are definitely open to pull requests.
-Send them along!
+Please send a pull request along!

 Have comments, bug reports, or suggestions?
 Want to propose a PR before hand-crafting it?
 Jump on to [our Rocketchat](https://community.storj.io) to join the community and to talk to the Storj core team.